Parktown Boys' High School: Third Cricket/Hockey v Teachers Matches

-Every year a hockey and cricket matches are held between the staff and Third teams.
+Every year, hockey and cricket matches are held between the staff and the Third teams.

 Old Parktonians

 The Parktonian Foundation, Surgite House, the Parktown Waterpolo Club, a Facebook page, the annual Surgite publications and the Old Parktonian Sports Club, all aim to foster the Old Parktonian Community.

 Old Boys' Day

-Every year in the first term Old Boys are invited to play against current school First Teams in a variety of sports.
-The day culminates in rugby and hockey games between the Old Boys and the recently announced First teams.
+Every year in the first term, Old Boys are invited to play against the current school First Teams in a variety of sports.
+The day culminates in rugby and hockey games between the Old Boys and the recently announced First Teams.

 Notable alumni

-Past Matriculants of the school have gone on to be leaders in all fields of South African life, from leaders in commerce, Members of Parliament, renowned academics, Springboks rugby players, other internationally renowned sportsmen, musicians and artists.
+Past matriculants of the school have gone on to be leaders in all fields of South African life, from leaders in commerce, Members of Parliament, renowned academics, Springboks rugby players, Protea cricket players, Bafana Bafana footballer/Soccer team and other internationally renowned sportsmen, musicians and artists.